 - How to check your blood sugar level: You will learn what your blood sugar level should be.
 You will be given information on when to check your blood sugar level.
 You will learn what to do if your level is too high or too low.
 Write down the times of your checks and your levels.
 Take them to all follow-up appointments.

 - About nutrition: A dietitian will help you make a meal plan to keep your blood sugar level steady.
 You will learn how food affects your blood sugar levels.
 You will also learn to keep track of sugar and starchy foods (carbohydrates).
-Do not skip meals.
+The dietitian will tell you not to skip meals.
 Your blood sugar level may drop too low if you have taken insulin and do not eat.

-- Exercise and diabetes: You will learn why exercise is important.
-You and your healthcare provider will make a plan for your exercise.
-Your healthcare provider will tell you what a healthy weight will be for you.
+- Exercise and diabetes: You will learn why physical activity is important.
+You and your provider will make a plan for your activity.
+Your provider will tell you what a healthy weight will be for you.
 He or she will help you make a plan to get to that weight and stay there.

 Do not smoke: